kubernetes/website/content/en/blog/_posts/2021-01-28-PSP-deprecation.md

 The deprecation of PSP will begin with Kubernetes version 1.21, with its removal in a future version.
 As we approach that milestone, the Kubernetes community will be working to document viable alternatives.

-The removal of PSP will pave the way for adoption of more suitable and extensible security policy enforcement options.
+The removal of PSP will pave the way for adoption of more extensible security policy enforcement options.

 Deprecation Release Notes: [https://relnotes.k8s.io/?kinds=deprecation](https://relnotes.k8s.io/?kinds=deprecation)